-Our annual meeting will take place Saturday, April 5, at the parish hall of Christ Episcopal Church.
-Details here.
+Our annual meeting took place Saturday, April 5, at the parish hall of Christ Episcopal Church.

 See larger photos on our Facebook page.

 THE TREKKERS are a group of people - mostly retired - who like the outdoors, and believe in staying active.
 Everyone is welcome!
 We get together during the week to hike, bike, paddle, ski, or snowshoe - depending on the season.
 Outings are announced by e-mail only, often just a few days in advance.
 To be added to The Trekkers e-mail list, contact Nancy Jordan.

 Kids and parents, join the (Young Adventurers Club)!

 Vermont Hunting Season posted at the Vermont Fish and Wildlife website.

 The revised Section Leaders' Handbook is on the GMC web site.
 See the links at the bottom of this page for the main text and the appendices.